amplifying-fsharp/amplifying-fsharp.github.io/src/content/blog/SwitchPackageToProjRef.md

 <LocalAnalyzersSDKRepo>../../../FSharp.Analyzers.SDK</LocalAnalyzersSDKRepo>
 ```

-The last needed change is to adjust the individual `.fsproj` files to use the package or the project reference depending on the value of the `UseLocalAnalyzersSDK` property.
+The last needed change is to adjust the individual `.fsproj` files or the [Directory.Build.props](https://learn.microsoft.com/en-us/visualstudio/msbuild/customize-by-directory?view=vs-2022) file if applicable to your solution.
+We have to enable/disable the usage of the package and project reference depending on the value of the `UseLocalAnalyzersSDK` property.
 Create dedicated `ItemGroup` entries for that:

 ```xml
 <ItemGroup Condition="'$(UseLocalAnalyzersSDK)' == 'true'">